 Shears also come with different options and packages that make them more valuable to hairdressers.
 For example, most of Matsui’s blades come with a case, and you’ll find Matsui scissors have a complete package and a lifetime warranty.

-Shears should be protected for eternity, and you’ll get that confidence to purchase professional scissors with a lifetime warranty guarantee.
+Shears should always be protected, and you’ll get that confidence to purchase professional scissors with a lifetime warranty guarantee.
 This basically means that your scissors can be replaced at any time, and it ensures that they are high quality.
 Most professional shears come with a lifetime warranty and 100% guarantee.

 |Reduces Wrist strain Significantly|